apache/gravitino/docs/iceberg-rest-service.md

 --conf spark.sql.catalog.rest.uri=http://127.0.0.1:9001/iceberg/
 ```

 You may need to adjust the Iceberg Spark runtime jar file name according to the real version number in your environment.
-If you want to access the data stored in S3, you should download [iceberg-aws-bundle](https://mvnrepository.com/artifact/org.apache.iceberg/iceberg-aws-bundle) and set catalog properties `s3.access-key-id`, `s3.secret-access-key` in spark configuration explicitly.
+If you want to access the data stored in S3, you should download [iceberg-aws-bundle](https://mvnrepository.com/artifact/org.apache.iceberg/iceberg-aws-bundle).

 ### Exploring Apache Iceberg with Apache Spark SQL